-- 18. As shown in Figure 8, choose "Select archive file" and browse to the zip file for the demo project you just downloaded.
+- 19. As shown in Figure 8, choose "Select archive file" and browse to the zip file for the demo project you just downloaded.
 CCS should find the project in the archive file and display it in the pane.
 Click Finish to import the project. - If the import process fails at the last second with an error about the project metadata, repeat the process and it should succeed this time.
-If you have issues importing the project, please ask the course staff for help. - 19.
+If you have issues importing the project, please ask the course staff for help. - 20.
 Once the demo project has been imported, it should appear in your Projects Explorer.
 Click on the demo project to make it the active project, and then build it.
-You should see some warnings about unused variables-these are safe to ignore for now.
 Enter the debugger and run the project.
-You should see some text display on the LCD, and you can play with the buttons to make things happen.
+You should see some text display on the LCD, and you can play with the keypad to make things happen.

-Note: If your LCD module is the older 96x96 display (part number 430BOOST-SHARP96), you will need to modify the demo template slightly before continuing.
-See the section
+Note: If your LCD module is the newer 128x128 display (part number 430BOOST-SHARP128), you will need to modify the demo template slightly before continuing.
+See the for details.